wpmudev/custom-sidebars/@dev/readme.txt

      > cd <plugin-dir>/@dev
      > sh ./archive.sh
      This will generate a clean zip archive with all plugin files on your desktop.

+  Deploy the exported zip archive to wordpress SVN!

 --------------------------------------------------------------------------------